 Our buyers purchase merchandise in styles, sizes and quantities to meet inventory levels developed by the planning staff.
 The buying staff utilizes several purchasing techniques that enable us to offer to consumers branded and non-branded fashion merchandise at everyday low prices.
-The majority of the nationally recognized branded products we sell are purchased in-season and represent vendors' excess inventories resulting from over-production or retailer order cancellations.
-We generally purchase later in the merchandising buying cycle than department and specialty stores.
+The majority of the nationally recognized branded products we sell are purchased in-season, and we generally purchase later in the merchandising buying cycle than department and specialty stores.
 This allows us to take advantage of imbalances between retailers' demands for specific merchandise and manufacturers' supply of that merchandise.
-We also purchase merchandise from some vendors in advance of the selling season at reduced prices and purchase merchandise on an opportunistic basis near the end of the selling season, which we then store for sale three to nine months later.
+We also purchase merchandise from some vendors in advance of the selling season at reduced prices and purchase merchandise on an opportunistic basis near the end of the selling season, which we then store in our distribution centers for sale three to nine months later.
 Where possible, we seek to purchase items based on style or color in limited quantities on a test basis with the right to reorder as needed.
 Finally, we purchase private brand merchandise that we source to our specifications.